 |Out of Pocket Cost||$362|

 We require that the total fee be payable on the day of your procedure.
-Your Medicare rebate can be credited to your account on the same day in most cases.
+Your Medicare rebate can be credited to your account within 48 hours in most cases.

 Frequently Asked Questions